top of page

 Why Are People Using These Tools?

-At their core, both PPLI and PPVA solve for a single, costly problem: tax drag.
+At their core, both PPLI and PPVA are often evaluated as tools for managing tax drag.

 Without proper planning, investors face layers of taxation on ordinary income, capital gains, estate value, and more.
 By using insurance-based wrappers, families and institutions can build tax-efficient structures that allow for: